lclarkmichalek/thg/engines/protocol.md

     data Player = Player { playerSocket :: Handle
                          , playerID :: Integer}

-Once connections have been established, the engine should send the version of the HGP it will conform to.
+Once connections have been established, the engine should send a message containing the version of HGP they conform to.
 No reply is expected from the reciever, as they can simply close the socket if they do not conform to the given version of the HGP which will indicate a techical fault, and cancel the game.
+The message should look like this:

+    {"version": "0.2.1"}

 Messages
 --------